tdsmale/tdsmale.github.io/Jungian.md

 - Trivializing: Stability.
 Trivializes the promotion of pragmatic equilibrium.

 ##### Parental
-- Constructive: Defence.
+- Constructive: Division.
 Finds it constructive to emphasises defensive structural rationales.
 - Repressed: Affirmation.
 Represses the observance of inherent quality.

 ##### Childish